The

 off the turf, horses scratched from today’s race, and the calculation for

-JCapper Form Rating in a (new) proprietary way when number crunching for Calc
+JCapper Form Rating in a (new) proprietary way when number crunching for Calc Races and Build Database Routines is performed.

-When the
+When

-revised algorithm is toggled off, JCapper will handle past races taken off the
+the revised algorithm is toggled off, JCapper will handle past races taken off

 UPR